ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     `local` tells the script that the following variable should only be accessible from this script rather than being accessible from external scripts, or globally.

     `switch` is our variable name.
-We can name it anything but it’s important to create variables with self-explanatory names so our scripts are easy to read and understand.
+We can name it anything but it's important to create variables with self-explanatory names so our scripts are easy to read and understand.

-    `script.parent` refers to the script’s parent - the group or folder the script is placed in.
+    `script.parent` refers to the script's parent - the group or folder the script is placed in.
 In this case it refers to the **Light switch group**.
 If we wanted to refer to the entire **Light Switch & Bulb template** we would use `script.parent.parent`.

     `GetChildren()[2]` refers to the second child in a hierarchy.
 Because this is attached to `script.parent`, the script knows this refers to the second child in our **Light switch group**, which is the object we want to rotate.